alexkantas/Crete_Guide/README.txt

 The current project is a HTML-CSS3-JAVASCRIPT-JQUERY phone application.

-Jquery plugin Mobilize Today TouchSlider it used in this project
+Jquery plugin Mobilize Today TouchSlider it used in this project.

-It's possible to run in any mobille device with use of Apache Gordova Phonegap
+It's possible to run in any mobille device with use of Apache Gordova Phonegap.

 - If you want to go to previous menu tap the page's title
 - If you have problem with touchslider use the buttons at the bottom of the page